aleosin/blank/README.md

 * [Formik](https://jaredpalmer.com/formik) and [formik-material-ui](https://github.com/stackworx/formik-material-ui) to Material UI for handling forms.
 * [Yup](https://github.com/jquense/yup) for forms schema validation.
 * [React-Redux](https://react-redux.js.org), [Redux-Actions](https://redux-actions.js.org) and [Redux-Saga](https://redux-saga.js.org) as a solution for state management.
+* [Axios](https://github.com/axios/axios) as an HTTP client.

-Uses Docker to ease development and production setup.
+Uses [Docker](https://www.docker.com) to ease development and production setup.

-Uses Nginx as a balancer and assets server.
+Uses [Nginx](http://nginx.org) as a balancer and assets server.

-Uses MySQL as a RDBMS.
+Uses [MySQL](https://www.mysql.com) as a RDBMS.
 Might be changed to an alternative RDBMS later thanks to Django ORM.

 ### How to setup and run
 * Setup [docker](https://www.docker.com) on Linux/Mac machine.
 Haven't checked on Windows, you are kindly welcome to try.